corda/corda-solutions/bn-apps/memberships-management/README.md

 `MembershipState` evolution is curated by [MembershipContract](./membership-service-contracts-and-states/src/main/kotlin/net/corda/businessnetworks/membership/states/Membership.kt).
 By default `MembershipContract` verifies evolution of `MembershipState`s only and doesn't verify an evolution of memberships metadata, as it's a generic parameter.

-Membership metadata evolution can be verified in the following ways:
+Membership metadata evolution can be verified by [overriding responder flows](https://docs.corda.net/head/flow-overriding.html) at the BNO side.
-* In the responding flows, by overriding them at the BNO's side (_off-ledger verification_).
-Will be introduced in Corda 4.
-* By extending the `MembershipContract` (_on-ledger verification_). `MembershipContract` is an `open` class and can be extended by users to add a custom verification logic.
-A custom contract implementation can be provided to the BNMS via `membershipContractName` configuration property.

 ### Flows